Homotopy Theory for Ordered Simplicial Complexes: Right Transferring the Model Structure from to

 \end{theorem}

 \begin{proof} This is an application of Theorem \ref{thm1}.
 Since $\sSetBC$ is a reflective subcategory of $\sSetB$, which is closed under all small limits and colimits, $\sSetBC$ is also bicomplete.
-The first condition follows directly from Lemma \ref{slemma}, and Lemma \ref{secondcond} is the second condition.
+The first condition follows directly from Lemma \ref{slemma}, since the domains of $L\Sd I$ and $L\Sd J$ are subdivided horns or boundaries, which are finite and hence small; and Lemma \ref{secondcond} is the second condition.
 This proves the existence of the right-transferred model structure, and as a consequence, we have that $(L\Sd, \Ex i)$ is a Quillen pair.
 To show it is a Quillen equivalence, let $f$ be a map of simplicial sets in $\sSetBC$.
 Since $f$ is a weak equivalence if and only if $\Ex i(f)$ is a weak equivalence, the Quillen pair $(L\Sd, \Ex i)$ is a Quillen equivalence if and only if for all cofibrant $X \in \sSetB$, the unit $X \to \Ex iL\Sd X$ is a weak equivalence in $\sSetB$ \cite[Lemma 3.3]{Erdal_2019}.
 Since $X \in \sSetB$, $\Sd X$ is in $\sSetBC$ due to Theorem 12.4.1 in \cite{finitespaces}, so $L\Sd X = \Sd X$, and hence the unit reduces to $X \to \Ex\Sd X$.
-The adjunction $Sd \dashv \Ex$ is a Quillen equivalence (see for instance, \cite{raptisposet}); hence, the unit $X \to \Ex\Sd X$, and hence $X \to \Ex iL\Sd X$, is a weak equivalence as required. \end{proof}
+The adjunction $\Sd \dashv \Ex$ is a Quillen equivalence (see for instance, \cite{raptisposet}); hence, the unit $X \to \Ex\Sd X$, and hence $X \to \Ex iL\Sd X$, is a weak equivalence as required. \end{proof}

 \begin{corollary} There is a chain of Quillen equivalences:

 In particular, the model structure on $\sSetBC$ of Theorem $\ref{sSetBCmodel}$ is Quillen equivalent to the standard model structure on simplicial sets. \end{corollary}